 The magic of bi-weekly mortgage payments comes into play simply because you end up paying an extra monthly payment each year directly onto the principal of the loan.
 This lowers the amount paid over the life of the loan.

 Myth No. 1: Paying your mortgage twice a month gives you better credit.
 Wrong.
-[Some community] Banks often use an automatic bank draft for their biweekly plans, which means all your mortgage payments will be made on time -- and that will help your credit.
-But you can get the same effect on a monthly plan using electronic bill paying or an automatic bank draft.
+Some banks and lenders use an automatic bank draft for their bi-weekly plans which means all your mortgage payments will be made on time.
+And that will certainly help your credit.
+But you can get the same results using your bank's electronic bill paying service or through an automatic bank draft.

 Depending on the terms of your loan -- and who you ask -- one extra payment a year will enable you to pay for your house an average of six to eight years ahead of schedule.